 So it is possible.
 There’s no cosmic force, no unbreachable journalistic rule, preventing mainstream American publications from focusing on Mahmoud Abbas’s indiscretions.

-We know this because The Atlantic did just that — addressed vile rhetoric by the Palestinian president — and nothing happened, aside from the expected: Readers were told what the Palestinian president said, and ended up more fully informed about the man and the conflict he has failed to resolve.
+We know this because The Atlantic did just that — addressed vile rhetoric by the Palestinian president — and nothing terrible happened.
+Just the expected: Readers were told what the Palestinian president said, and ended up more fully informed about the man and the conflict he has failed to resolve.

 Forthright reporting on Abbas shouldn’t be so hard.
 But too many in the media have struggled with the task.
 The ugliest of utterances from his mouth have been concealed by those tasked with reporting on them, those same journalists who otherwise seem to believe the Arab-Israeli conflict is the epicenter of world news.
 So when Abbas recently said, in reference to Jews, that there is “no one better at falsifying history or religion than them,” citing God himself to substantiate the anti-Semitic libel, the media silence was deafening.